tekperfect/devops-docs/docs/courses/15-SaaS_Tools/home.md

 # 🏆 Learning Outcomes

-Students by the end of the course will be able to...
+Students by the end of the course will be able to manage and maintain SaaS tools in an enterprise environment along with securing, maintaining, and supporting critical SaaS infrastrucure.

-1. Understand operating systems
+1. Understand why system administration is vital to business operations
-1. Undertand setup maintanance, and security
+1. Understand how SaaS infrastructure and SSO have become the default industry standard for productivity
-1. Create basic scripts
+1. Create basic scripts that allow you to automate common admin tasks.

 # 📚 Lessons